waruhachi/create-better-t-stack/apps/cli/README.md

 ### Disabling Telemetry

-You can disable telemetry by setting the `BTS_TELEMETRY` environment variable:
+You can disable telemetry by setting the `BTS_TELEMETRY_DISABLED` environment variable:

 ```bash
 # Disable telemetry for a single run